+BRIVE

-PARTNER WITH ISA FOR CHECKOFF-FUNDED RESEARCH PROJECTS Why Partner with ISA?
+PARTNER WITH ISA FOR CHECKOFF-FUNDED SOYBEAN PRODUCTION RESEARCH PROJECTS

+Why Partner with ISA?

 Research is at the heart of innovation.
 Your research plays an important role in shaping Illinois soybean production, and the Illinois Soybean Association (ISA) is committed to working with you and your teams on projects that will enable Illinois soybean farmers to be the most knowledgeable and profitable soybean producers in the world.
-If you have a research idea that fits one of the core areas below, our powerhouse Agronomy Team is eager to talk with you. - Agronomic practices including pest, weed, disease, and nutrient management - Projects combining high-yield with soil-health practices - Conservation initiatives, including water quality, soil health, best management practices, and agronomic production in a sustainable system The 43,000 Illinois soybean farmers utilize the Illinois Soybean Board members and our Agronomy Team for the latest data, trends, and technologies so they can continue to lead the world in soybean production - providing a global food supply, feed for animals, sustainable biodiesel, and more.
+If you have a research idea that fits one of the core areas below, our powerhouse Agronomy team is eager to talk with you. - Second section of the second section of the second second - Projects combining high-yield with soil-health practices - Conservation initiatives, including water quality, soil health, best management practices, and agronomic production in a sustainable system The 43,000 Illinois soybean farmers utilize the Illinois Soybean Board members and our Agronomy team for the latest data, trends, and technologies so they can continue to lead the world in soybean production - providing a global food supply, feed for animals, sustainable biodiesel, and more.
 Let's shape your research project together to give Illinois soybean farmers a leg-up!
-FINDING A RESEARCH PARTNER IN OUR AGRONOMY TEAM We are excited to have an Agronomy Team dedicated to working with you and our farmers to advance soybean production in Illinois.
-Our Agronomy Team is available to support you not only in preparing your research proposal but also throughout your research project - from talking through challenges you're experiencing, to discussing observations and how to share those with our farmer audience, to answering questions as you prepare your Farmer-Focused Project Results Summary.
+FINDING A RESEARCH PARTNER IN OUR AGRONOMY TEAM We are excited to have an Agronomy team dedicated to working with you and our farmers to advance soybean production in Illinois.
+Our research-focused Agronomy team members are available to support you not only in preparing your research proposal, but also throughout your research project - from talking through challenges you're experiencing, to discussing observations and how to share those with our farmer audience, to answering questions as you prepare your Farmer-Focused Project Results Summary.
 Our team is just a phone call or email away, and they will do everything they can to help you and your project succeed!
-"It's easy to work with ISA to the point where I was almost afraid I was missing something in the proposal process.
-And I like that it's so direct; really focusing on what's the question, letting you not worry about excess paperwork."
-Dr. Andrew Margenot Assistant Professor University of Illinois

-Kelsey Litchfield

-309.660.5681

-Agronomic Outreach Coordinator

-kelsey.litchfield@ilsoy.org

-Stephanie Porter

-309.660.5302

-Outreach Agronomist

-stephanie.porter@ilsoy.org

-Sharing Your Research Story

-Not only will our Agronomy Team support you throughout your research project, but they will also work with you to share the progress and results of your research.
-Collaborating with our Agronomy Team will ensure farmers understand how they can put your research to work on their farms.
+"ISA recognizes the value of applied research by providing funding not available from other sources to conduct research that has direct and immediate benefits to Illinois soybean producers."
+Dr. Aaron Hager Professor & Weed Science Extension Specialist University of Illinois Sharing Your Research Story Not only will our Agronomy team support you throughout your research project, but they will also work with you to share the progress and results of your research.
+Collaborating with our Agronomy team will ensure farmers understand how they can put your research to work on their farms.
 Our team is committed to elevating awareness about the great work you and your teams are doing to advance sustainable soybean production and profitability.
 This will include providing you access to various ISA communication tools and building a custom ISA communication plan for your project.